Development management customer charter

 - Letting us know of you have any specific needs.

 - Giving feedback on our service.

-If your proposal is not major development, we will guide you to online information, including our Local Plan and Supplementary Planning Guidance.
-Please check our online information or seek the advice of a professional adviser for further advice.
+You can view our Check if you need planning permission information, our Local Development Plan and Supplementary Planning Guidance for guidance and information or seek the advice of a professional adviser for further advice.

 Making an application

 Making an application for planning permission at www.edevelopment.scot is simple, saves you time and money and means your application is delivered to us quickly, letting us start to appraise your proposed development sooner.
 If you prefer to submit on paper, forms can also be downloaded from this site.